Screen quota: In other countries

-The United Kingdom is the first country to enforce screen quotas under the Cinematograph Films Act 1927.
+The United Kingdom was the first country to enforce screen quotas under the Cinematograph Films Act 1927.
 It introduced a requirement for British cinemas to show a quota of British films for a duration of 10 years.
-The Act's supporters believed that this would promote the emergence of a vertically integrated film industry, in which production, distribution and exhibition infrastructure are controlled by the same companies.
+The act's supporters believed that this would promote the emergence of a vertically integrated film industry, in which production, distribution and exhibition infrastructure are controlled by the same companies.
 The vertically integrated American film industry saw rapid growth in the years immediately following the end of World War I. The idea, therefore, was to try and counter Hollywood's perceived economic and cultural dominance by promoting similar business practices among British studios, distributors and cinema chains.
 By creating an artificial market for British films, it was hoped that the increased economic activity in the production sector would eventually lead to the growth of a self-sustaining industry.
 The quota was initially set at 7.5% for exhibitors, which was raised to 20% in 1935.
-However, the act is generally not considered as a success, with an absurd influx of poorly made films being produced known as "Quota Quickies" which were produced purely to fulfill the act.
-Though 192 films were produced in 1936 alone.
-Later, The Act was modified by the Cinematograph Films Act 1938 and further acts, and eventually quotas (and levy rates) were abolished in the Films Act 1985.
+However, the act is generally not considered as a success, with an absurd influx of poorly made films being produced known as "Quota Quickies" which were produced purely to fulfill the act; 192 films were produced in 1936 alone.
+Later, the act was modified by the Cinematograph Films Act 1938 and further acts, and eventually quotas (and levy rates) were abolished in the Films Act 1985.

 In Brazil, quota is defined by a presidential decree every year.
 Currently, the requirement depends on the number of screens, varying from 28 days (for single screen movie theatres) to 644 (for 20 screens multiplexes).

 In Greece, minimum days of showing domestic films each year is 28 days.

 In Japan, the screen quota was enacted in the early Showa era, and was abolished in 1945.

 In Spain, the minimum number of screening days of domestic films is between 73 and 91 days.